Publicis-Sapient-ANZ/the-engineering-way/source-control.md

 # Source Control

-## Goal
+## Goals of these practices

-* Following industry best practice to work in geo-distributed teams which encourage contributions from all across the globe as well as the external community
+* To work effctively in geo-distributed teams and encourage contributions from all across the globe.
 * Improve code quality by enforcing reviews before merging into main branches
 * Improve traceability of features and fixes through a clean commit history